Why are deputies in Missouri encouraging day drinking?

-HILLSBORO, Mo.
-(KTVI) – The Jefferson County Sheriff’s Office in Missouri is picking up the tab for booze drinkers.
+The Jefferson County Sheriff’s Office in Missouri is picking up the tab for booze drinkers.
+KTLA’s sister station KTVI reports.

 “We are buying!” the Sheriff’s Office said on Facebook.